Skip to main content

 6. Share

 The insights you gain from affinity mapping will guide many of your next steps.
-Share the MURAL board, photos of the in-person board, or a research report based on the exercise with stakeholders to foster alignment.
+Share the Mural board, photos of the in-person board, or a research report based on the exercise with stakeholders to foster alignment.

 Embrace service design.